Chapter 4

 Excited to observe an entirely new creature, he nevertheless watched with caution.

-With long and narrow bodies with black faces and dark eyes.
+The monkeys were larger than a baboon, with long and narrow bodies with small heads and black faces and dark eyes.

 In sharp contrast, thick white hair fell from prolonged arms and legs, making Eku think they were like an enormous spider with the coloring of a zebra.